aksharjoshi27/sustainability/Readme-shell.md

 	![Will see.](media/power-bi-report-30.png)

-52. The Dashboard **Taxpayer Client Services Commissioner Dashboard Before** should finally look like this.
+52. The Dashboard **Fleet Manager EMS/Police/Fire (After)** should finally look like this.
 Table in following row indicates which KPI’s need to be pinned from which report to achieve this final look.

 	![Final Look.](media/power-bi-report-31.png)